MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-item-application.md

 4. In entry number 5, the user posts a sales invoice.
 5. The inventory quantity is 0, and the inventory value is also 0.00

-The following table shows the result of the scenario on the item’s value entries.
+The following table shows the result of the scenario on the item's value entries.

 |Posting Date|Item Ledger Entry Type|Valued Quantity|Cost Amount (Actual)|Appl.-to Item Entry|Valued by Average Cost|Item Ledger Entry No.|Entry No.|
 |-------------------------------------|-----------------------------------------------|-----------------------------------------|------------------------------------------------|--------------------------------------------|-------------------------------------------------|-----------------------------------------------|----------------------------------|